-OOnce you have your business bank account, it’s simple to link it to your Square account and begin receiving funds as soon as the next business day with Square Transfers.
-Prepaid card accounts such as Cashplus aren’t supported by Square.
+Once you have your business bank account, it’s simple to link it to your Square account and begin receiving funds as soon as the next business day with Square Transfers.
 You can set up PayPal with Square Online but you will need to upgrade your Square Online site.

 Square will need to verify your account before money can be transferred, however, you can still accept payments – these will be securely stored in your Square balance.

 Sign in to your Square account and go to Bank Accounts

 Enter your account holder name, sort code and account number

 Check your information is correct and click submit

 Square will verify your account and complete the process, this can take up to 7 business days.